PeterEB/coap-node/README.md

 <a name="Resource_simple"></a>
 ### Initialize Resource as a definitely value

 The most common Resource is a simple value.
 It can be a number, a string or a boolean.
-The following example is a temperature Object with Resources sensorValue and units:
+The following example is a temperature Object with Resources 'sensorValue' and 'units':

 ```js
 cnode.initResrc('temperature', 0, {